Connect with others who understand.

 • Taking small sips to avoid feeling too full

-• Choosing water-rich foods like soups or yogurt (though avoid dairy products in general if they worsen your symptoms)
+• Choosing water-rich foods like soups or unsweetened yogurt (though avoid dairy products in general if they worsen your symptoms)

-5. Talk With a Registered Dietitian
+Work With a Registered Dietitian

-In addition to your doctor, a registered dietitian can help you create a food plan tailored to your needs.
+In addition to your doctor, a registered dietitian can help you create a meal plan tailored to your needs.
 They can guide you in choosing foods that support your health, meet your nutrition goals, and minimize side effects from GLP-1 drugs.

 All updates must be accompanied by text or a picture.